-An estimated 63,920 Americans will be diagnosed with renal cancer and 13,860 will die of the disease in the United States in 2014.1 Renal cell carcinoma (RCC) comprises approximately 3.8% of all new cancers, with a median age at diagnosis of 64 years.
-The rate of RCC has increased by 1.6% per year for the past 10 years (2002-2011).2 The reason for this increase is unknown.
-Approximately 90% of renal tumors are RCC, and approximately 80% of these are clear cell tumors.3,4 Other less common cell types include papillary, chromophobe, translocation, and Bellini duct (collecting duct) tumors.
+An estimated 61, 560 Americans will be diagnosed with renal cancer and 14, 080 will die of the disease in the United States in 2015.
+Renal cell carcinoma (RCC) comprises approximately 3.8% of all new cancers, with a median age at diagnosis of 64 years.
+Approximately 90% of renal tumors are RCC, and approximately 80% of these are clear cell tumors.
+Other less common cell types include papillary, chromophobe, translocation, and Bellini duct (collecting duct) tumors.
 Collecting duct carcinoma comprises less than 1% of kidney cancer cases.
 Medullary renal carcinoma is a variant of collecting duct renal carcinoma and was described initially as occurring in patients who are sickle-cell trait positive.

 Smoking and obesity are established risk factors for RCC development.
 Several hereditary types of RCC also exist, with von Hippel-Lindau (VHL) disease being the most common.
-VHL disease is caused by an autosomal-dominant constitutional mutation in the VHL gene that predisposes to clear cell RCC and other proliferative vascular lesions.^{5,6}
+VHL disease is caused by an autosomal-dominant constitutional mutation in the VHL gene that predisposes to clear cell RCC and other proliferative vascular lesions.

-Analysis of the SEER database indicates that the 5-year survival rate for kidney cancer has increased over time for localized disease (from 88.4% during 1992-1995 to 91.8% during 2004-2010) and for advanced disease (from 7.3% during 1992-1995 to 12.3% during 2004-2010).2 The most important prognostic determinants of 5-year survival are the tumor stage, grade, local extent of the tumor, presence of regional nodal metastases, and evidence of metastatic disease at presentation.7-16 RCC primarily metastasizes to the lung, lymph nodes, bone, liver, adrenal gland, and brain.6
+Analysis of the SEER database indicates that the 5-year survival rate for kidney cancer has increased over time for localized disease (from 88.4% during 1992-1995 to 91.8% during 2004-2010) and for advanced disease (from 7.3% during 1992-1995 to 12.3% during 2004-2010).
+The most important prognostic determinants of 5-year survival are the tumor stage, grade, local extent of the tumor, presence of regional nodal metastases, and evidence of metastatic disease at presentation.7-16 RCC primarily metastasizes to the lung, lymph nodes, bone, liver, adrenal gland, and brain.